josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/shims/README.md

 Shim generation is exposed through two interfaces: `TopLevelShimGenerator` and `PerFileShimGenerator`.
 Each implementation of one of these interfaces produces one or more shims of a particular type.

-A top-level shim is a shim which is a "singleton" with respect to the program - it's one file that's generated and added in addition to all the user files.
+A top-level shim is a shim which is a "singleton" with respect to the program - it is one file that is generated and added in addition to all the user files.

 A per-file shim is a shim generated from the contents of a particular file (like how `.ngfactory` shims are generated for each user input file, if requested).